 Poor diet, viral infections, excessive drinking are common causes of liver diseases.

 Spirulina is a perfect source of proteins and vital nutrients which keep the body in good shape.
 If you are interested in Spirulina supplements, you can take a look here.
 We can learn how to keep the liver safe reading books written by doctors and scientists.
 The breathtaking book is Spirulina in Human Nutrition and Health edited by M.E.Gershwin and Amha Belay.
-This book is the comprehensive source of scientific data about the importance of Spirulina.
+This book is a comprehensive source of scientific data about the importance of Spirulina.
 Scientists show how to keep the liver safe using a nutraceutical product Spirulina.